 VI.
 Establishment of the Committee

-There is established a Committee for the Manufacture and Distribution of Healthcare Resources Necessary to Respond to a Pandemic (Committee) to provide the Federal Government and the Participants a forum to maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a Pandemic through integrated coordination, planning, and information sharing with FEMA.
+There is established a Committee for the Manufacture and Distribution of Healthcare Resources Necessary to Respond to a Pandemic (Committee) to provide the Federal Government and the Participants a forum intended to maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a Pandemic through integrated coordination, planning, and information sharing with FEMA.
 A Chairperson designated by the FEMA Administrator will convene and preside over the Committee.
 The Committee will not be used for contract negotiations or contract discussions between the Participants and the Federal Government; such negotiations or discussions will be in accordance with applicable federal contracting policies and procedures.
 However, this shall not limit any discussion about the operational utilization of existing and potential contracts between the Participants and Representatives when seeking to align their use with overall manufacturing and distribution efforts consistent with this Agreement.

 The Committee will consist of designated Representatives from FEMA, HHS, other federal agencies with equities in this Agreement, and each Participant.
 The Attorney General and Chairman of the FTC, or their delegates, may also join the Committee and attend meetings at their discretion.
 Attendees may also be invited at the discretion of the Chairperson as subject matter experts, to provide technical advice, or to represent the issues of other government agencies, but will not be considered part of the Committee.